alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 Since for the most part data are processed by software, it can help to accelerate progress if software tools are also able to retrieve data by means of the same URL.
-Software tools, like human readers, may wish to be selective with regard to versions and representations, to avoid data with an unsuitable licence, to download supporting documentation or data, or to select individual files or other subsets of the data.
+Software tools, like human readers, may need to be selective with regard to versions and representations, to avoid data with an unsuitable licence, to download supporting documentation or data, or to select individual files or other subsets of the data.
 Such